-Then I heard about electric wheat grinders.
-What?
+When I heard about electric wheat grinders, I said, what?
 I can have whole wheat flour that is fresh without tennis elbow?
 You may have heard me mention, start with fresh ingredients and you will make fabulous bread!
 There is no secret to making bread, except start with fresh ingredients.
 And a good recipe.
-Wheat Bread Recipe or White Bread Recipe.
+Wheat Bread Recipe or White Bread Recipe

 Then, I learned about Hard White Wheat….oh precious, sweet, fluffy, whole wheat bread.
 So you will see why wheat is my second item I would suggest.

 Food Storage Today:

 Water for drinking, washing dishes, washing clothes.
 We need a minimum amount of water for each of the following purposes: